Socially distanced MCMAP underway

 |0

-This work, Socially distanced MCMAP underway [Image 3 of 3], by SGT Jack Adamyk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Socially distanced MCMAP underway, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT